IRISneurolab/NCA/README.md

 ## Overview

-The **NeuroCognitive Age (NCA) Framework** is a multimodal biomarker pipeline designed to quantify individual aging trajectories by integrating structural neuroimaging (MRI) and functional cognitive performance.
+The **NeuroCognitive Age (NCA) Framework** is a multimodal biomarker pipeline designed to quantify individual aging trajectories by integrating structural neuroimaging (MRI) and cognitive performance.

-Unlike traditional "Brain Age" models, the NCA Index reconciles structural brain integrity with clinical reality by anchoring the final score on **MoCA (Montreal Cognitive Assessment)** performance using an empirically optimized weighted fusion.

 ---